Prisoners' Rights Barrister in Kingston

 If you are looking for a prisoners’ rights barrister in Kingston, particularly if the inmate concerned has immigration issues, contact us online or at 613‑542‑2192.
-The services provided by me, Leslie H. Morley, under the banner of Morley Law Office in Kingston, include administrative advocacy and representation at board hearings.
-As an immigration lawyer, I also handle immigration issues for those in prison.
+The services provided by Leslie H. Morley, under the banner of Morley Law Office in Kingston, include administrative advocacy and representation at parole hearings.
+As an immigration lawyer, Leslie can also assist with the immigration issues of those in prison.

-Incarcerated people are subject to a distinct set of rules, imposed on them by law and the policies of the correctional institution where they reside.
+Incarcerated people are subject to a distinct set of rules imposed on them by law and the policies of the correctional institution where they reside.
 Prisoners, however, do have important legal rights in Canada.
 Leslie H. Morley has represented prisoners at parole hearings and has helped them resolve their disputes with the authorities within the prison system.
 He has also helped families who have had difficulty accessing their loved ones in prison.
 Further, he has assisted those in prison abroad to return to Canada pursuant to treaty and to the terms of the International Transfer of Offenders Act.

-When lawyers require communication with and access to their client, but face barriers due to distance or the regulations of the institution, I am a conduit or can be counsel of record to perform legal services such as having affidavits sworn and documents signed.
+When lawyers require communication with and access to their client but face barriers due to distance or the regulations of the institution, Leslie H. Morley can assist with having affidavits sworn and documents signed.